Forces/butterfly/README.md

 * 0.6: ARIA style keyboard support for navigating through galleries.
 Keyboard access now trapped in lightbox while lightbox is open.
 Support for preloading next image in galleries.
 * 0.7: Captions can be configured to come from link title attribute, link text (including any img alt text within), or not be displayed at all.
 * 0.8: Added ability to load pages in an iFrame (kicks in automatically for external-domain URLs).
-* 0.9: Support restored for IE6 (all thanks to the perseverance of github.com/bboyle - he has more patience than I).
+* 0.9: Support restored for IE6 (all thanks to the perseverance of [github.com/bboyle](https://github.com/bboyle) - he has more patience than I).
 Added support for back button (through jquery.history.js)
 * 0.91: Renamed class `.caption` to `.jb-caption` to reduce risk of conflicts
+* 0.10.0: Refactor as bower component

 License
 -------